munificent/journal/asset/post/2023-10-19-does-go-have-subtyping.md

 Up to this point, we've only been concerned with how types flow through the type checker at compile time.
-But -- assuming there are no compile errors -- the compiler eventually excretes some code which gets executed at runtime.
+But -- assuming there are no compile errors -- the compiler eventually excretes some machine code which gets executed at runtime.
 When that happens, all of the types the type checker poked at have cracked out of their chrysalides and emerged as beautiful runtime value butterflies flitting around in memory.

 The choice of how values of different types are represented in memory has a massive effect on performance.
 So how do the rules around assignability and